Probabilistic World

 Trump, Johnson, Clinton, and Stein with an American flag in the background.

 November 7 UPDATE: click here to view our final update post where we give our latest analyses just a day before the election!
 Click here to go to our daily predictions page.
-In the first 10 posts I mostly concentrated on theoretical topics.
-But the … [Continue reading]
+In the first 10 posts I mostly concentrated on … [Continue reading]

-Filed Under: 2016 US Presidential Election Tagged With: Politics
+Filed Under: Applications, Probability Theory & Statistics Tagged With: Politics

 Frequentist and Bayesian Approaches in Statistics